Capgemini/microsoft-team-labs/SpecFlow/Setup and Installation.md

 ![alt_text](/.attachments/setup/image8.png "image_tooltip")

-# Connecting to a Dynamics Instance

-Connecting to Dynamics is handled by the Capgemini bindings, using the login and data setup steps.
-The connection is configured using the power-apps-bindings.yml file.
+## power-apps-bindings.yml Setup

+Next, create a file called “power-apps-bindings.yml” in the root directory of the project.
+This is the file used to configure settings used by the Capgemini.PowerApps.Bindings project.
 It is recommended to use environment variables in this file rather than actual values, to avoid storing sensitive information in a shared repository.

-Create or update the  power-apps-bindings.yml file with the following information:
+Populate the file with the following information:

 ```
 url: SPECFLOW_LAB_URL